GENERAL TERMS AND CONDITIONS

-General Terms and Conditions for services and performance of work by Amsterdam Sport Events BV, established in; Nieuwemeerdijk 13, 1171NA, Badhoevedorp.
+General Terms and Conditions for the provision of services and performance of work by Amsterdam Sport Events BV, established at: Nieuwemeerdijk 13, 1171NA Badhoevedorp.
 Registered with the Chamber of Commerce under number 52129020.
-Hereafter referred to as ASE.
+Hereinafter referred to as ASE.

-General conditions and regulations Dutch Triathlon Series.
-Hereinafter referred to as DTS
+General Terms and Conditions and Regulations of the Dutch Triathlon Series.
+Hereinafter referred to as DTS.

 ARTICLE 1: DEFINITIONS

-1. Event: The event organized by ASE. sports events to be organized in any year DTS Bosbaan, DTS HLMRMEER, DTS Ouderkerk and DTS Grand Prix Zandvoort.
+1. Event: The sports events DTS Bosbaan, DTS HLMRMEER, DTS Ouderkerk and DTS Grand Prix Zandvoort to be organized by ASE in any given year.

 2. Participant: the natural person who has registered for participation in the Event in a manner permitted by the Organizer.

-3. Agreement: the agreement pertaining to the Participant's participation in the Event.
+3. Agreement: the agreement concerning the Participant's participation in the Event.

 4. Organizer: the legal entities (in this ASE) with which the Participant has entered into an Agreement.